StAnnsHospital/web/README.md

 ## License

-This project is for St. Ann's Hospital.
+This project is for St. Ann's Multi-Specialty Hospital.
 All rights reserved.

 ## Support